MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-high-performance-network.md

         [dbe-1csphq2.microsoftdatabox.com]: PS>
         ```

     1. Reserve vCPUs for HPN VMs.
 The number of vCPUs reserved here determines the available vCPUs that could be assigned to the HPN VMs.
 For the number of cores that each HPN VM size uses, see the [Supported HPN VM sizes](azure-stack-edge-gpu-virtual-machine-sizes.md#supported-vm-sizes).
+On your device, Mellanox ports 5 and 6 are on NUMA node 0.

         ```powershell
         Set-HcsNumaLpMapping -CpusForHighPerfVmsCommaSeperated <Logical indexes from the Get-HcsNumaLpMapping cmdlet> -AssignAllCpusToRoot $false